Appliances have a major bearing on kitchen design, as there are so many types and sizes to choose from.

 With appliances there are two ways of tackling this with respect to a new kitchen:

-Option 1: Go out and narrow down the appliances that you like – Not necessarily specific makes and models, rather the types of appliances.
-For example; a single or double oven; a drop-in sink or an under mounted sink; a canopy hood or a slide-out range hood OR
+Option 1: Go out and narrow down the appliances that you like – Not necessarily specific makes and models (at this stage), rather the types of appliances.
+For example; a single or double oven; a electric or gas oven; a drop-in sink or an under mounted sink; a canopy hood or a slide-out range hood OR

-Option 2: Ignore the appliances at this stage and focus on a design layout which will lead to the Designer choosing the appliances for you.
+Option 2: Ignore the appliances at this stage and focus on a design layout which will lead to the Designer choosing / suggesting appliance sizes for you.

 Tip: We suggest Option 1 - Go and investigate the types of appliances that you would like, then present this list to the Designer.
 The Designer will then design the kitchen around these and your remaining budget.
 That way you will have a better chance of getting not only the kitchen that you want, but also the types of appliances that you want.